Aratramba/design-manual/examples/pages/Content Guidelines.md

 # Content Guidelines

 These are the content guidelines.
+This is a [subpage](sub/page.html).